ESMWG/NoahMP-Example/README.md

 sudo apt install openmpi-bin libopenmpi-dev
 ```

-## Downloading the NoahMP source code and compiling the model

-Read `README.md` in the NoahMP source code directory and compile the model following the instructions.

-Once the model successfully compiled, the excecutable file `noahmp.exe` is located in the `run` directory.

 ## Download this repository to your disk

-This repository contains all the files needed for running NoahMP.
+This repository contains all the files needed for running a NoahMP exemplary case.

 You can download the files via the link [https://github.com/esmwg/NoahMP-Training/archive/master.zip] or clone this repository using [Git](https://git-scm.com/) [git clone https://github.com/esmwg/NoahMP-Training.git].

 Once downloaded, locate the `NoahMP-Training` directory in your WSL terminal or VirtualBox.

 If you are using WSL, all your Windows files are automatically mounted on `/mnt/`.

+Note: the example contained in this repository are used for training purpose only, you cannot publish papers using this example.

+## Downloading the NoahMP source code and compiling the model

+Read `README.md` in the NoahMP source code directory and compile the model following the instructions.

+Once the model successfully compiled, the excecutable file `noahmp.exe` is located in the `run` directory.

 ## Running NoahMP